What is IPv6 for Azure Virtual Network? (Preview)

 - Customize the routing of IPv6 traffic in your virtual network with User-Defined Routes- especially when leveraging Network Virtual Appliances to augment your application.

-- IPv6 Load Balancer support to create resilient, scalable applications that includes Azure DNS support for AAAA records for IPv6 public IPs.
+- Standard IPv6 Public Load Balancer support to create resilient, scalable applications which includes:

 - Create dual stack applications that automatically scale to your load with virtual machine scale sets.